TWDB Flood Programs

-- Flood Mitigation Assistance Grant Program: The Flood Mitigation Assistance grant program, under the Federal Emergency Management Agency's (FEMA) Hazard Mitigation Assistance Grant Program, assists states and communities by providing federal funds for cost-effective measures to reduce or eliminate the long-term risk of flood damage to buildings, manufactured homes, and other structures insurable under the National Flood Insurance Program (NFIP).
+Flood Mitigation Assistance Grant Program: The Flood Mitigation Assistance grant program, under the Federal Emergency Management Agency's (FEMA) Hazard Mitigation Assistance Grant Program, assists states and communities by providing up to 100% federal funds for cost-effective measures to reduce or eliminate the long-term risk of flood damage to buildings, manufactured homes, and other structures insurable under the National Flood Insurance Program (NFIP).

-- Community Resources Addtional information such as flyers, technical bulletins, links, grant information and other helpful resources.
+Community Resources Additional resources such as brochures, technical bulletins, helpful links, information and other resources.

 Flood Infrastructure Fund Program The Flood Infrastructure Fund program is a new state-funded source of financial assistance for flood mitigation projects.